 Roasted Tomato Bruschetta with Goat Cheese

-- 1/2 teaspoon salt
+- ½ tsp salt

-- 1-2 tablespoons olive oil
+- 1-2 tablespoon olive oil

 - 1 cup balsamic vinegar

-- 1 loaf of French bread, sliced
+- 1 loaf french bread, sliced

-- 4 oz. goat cheese
+- 4 oz goat cheese

-- 1/2 teaspoon garlic powder
+- ½ tsp garlic powder

-- Basil, fresh or dried
+- basil, fresh or dried

+- Preheat oven to 400 degrees.
 Slice tomatoes and spread out on a baking sheet.
 Sprinkle with salt.

-Bake tomatoes for 20 minutes or until well roasted.
+- Bake tomatoes for 20 minutes or until well roasted.
 Halfway through baking the tomatoes, place sliced French bread in for 10 minutes.

-In the meantime, place goat cheese and garlic powder in a small bowl.
+- In the meantime, place goat cheese and garlic powder in a small bowl.
 Mix with a hand-held mixer until well blended and creamy.

-To make balsamic reduction, place vinegar in a small saucepan.
+- To make balsamic reduction, place vinegar in a small saucepan.
 Heat over medium-high until boiling.
 Once boiling, reduce heat to medium-low and allow to simmer for 10 minutes.
 Stir occasionally.
 Vinegar is done once it has thickened and coats the back of a spoon.